Woman standing outside of a restaurant looking at her phone.

 Does your statement balance or current balance impact your credit score?

-Your credit card statement balance is the amount your lender reports to the three major credit bureaus each month, reflected on your credit report as amounts owed.
-Your credit utilization (the amount of your total available credit in use) makes up 30% of your credit score.
-So a high statement balance may lower your credit score.
-However, credit bureaus can’t see your current credit card balance, so it won’t impact your credit score if you pay off charges before the close of your billing cycle.
+One important part of your credit score is your credit utilization ratio.
+What is your credit utilization ratio?
+It’s the percentage of available credit you’re using and makes up about 30% of your credit score.
+So a high statement balance may lower your credit score because it shows you have low available credit.
+However, credit bureaus can’t see your current credit card balance, so it won’t impact your credit score if you pay off new charges before the close of your billing cycle.

-Credit cards make valuable tools for handling expenses and building a credit history.
-Understanding the difference between your statement balance and your current balance can make it easier to track what you owe, when it’s due, potential interest charges, and your available credit.
-These essential factors of responsible credit management can make all the difference in your financial wellness.
+Credit cards, along with your debit card and savings account, are great tools for handling expenses.
+They're also critical for building a credit history. when you know the difference between your statement balance and your current balance, it can make it easier to track what you owe, when it’s due, any potential interest charge, and your available credit.
+These essential factors of responsible credit management can make all the difference for your financial wellness.

 Was this article helpful?